sundeepbassi/supershop_v1/README.md

 How will they pay?

-- As customers will be buying products the method used will be a single payment system.
+- As customers they will be buying products and the method used will be a single payment system.
 As the transaction is finished once the customer has made the single payment for the products.

 - They will pay online on the site through Stripe.